fogbender/b2b-saaskit/src/content/setup/previews.md

 #### PropelAuth

-1. In PropelAuth, locate "Integrate your product" - "Frontend integration", then switch to the "Test" tab (because PropelAuth lets us set any domain for test environments)
+1. In PropelAuth, locate "Integrate your product" - "Frontend Integration", then switch to the "Test" tab (because PropelAuth lets us set any domain for test environments)

 1. Click on "Add additional frontend location" and add `https://vercel.app`.
 Make sure that "Allow any subdomain" is checked.
 (If you need greater security, you'd need to add your preview domains one by one after each deployment)

 1. Press "Save"

-1. Locate "Integrate your product" - "Integrate your Backend"
+1. Locate "Integrate your product" - "Backend Integration"

 1. Copy "Auth URL", then save it with `doppler secrets set PUBLIC_AUTH_URL --config prd_preview`

 1. Copy "Public (Verifier) Key", then save it with `doppler secrets set PROPELAUTH_VERIFIER_KEY --config prd_preview`

-1. Click on "Create New API Key", give it a name (e.g. `pwf-preview`), copy the key, then save it with `doppler secrets set PROPELAUTH_API_KEY --config prd_preview`
+1. Click on "Create New API Key", give it a name (e.g. `pwf_preview`), copy the key, then save it with `doppler secrets set PROPELAUTH_API_KEY --config prd_preview`

 #### Supabase - Option 1, using a separate DB